What is an interactive interview?

 - Why do you feel you would be a good fit here at [insert your company name]?

-- What do you think will be your favorite part about this position?
+- What do you think will be your favorite part of this position?
 Least favorite?
 Why?

 - How will this job be different and/or better than your current position?